alitinart/pilot/README.md

 ## Contributing

 Welcome contributors!
-Feel free to fork and create pull requests for issues that you have a fix.
+Contributing guidelines are still a work in progress, until then feel free to use the extension and report issues.

 ---